altgans/altgans.github.io/src/posts/linux-setup.md

 2025-11-03 21:00
-Wrote a bit more about my editor setup and choice >> [[texteditor-vs-markdown-editor]] TODO set up [Sioyek](https://sioyek.info/) as PDF viewr
+Wrote a bit more about my editor setup and choice >> [[texteditor-vs-markdown-editor]]
+TODO: set up [Sioyek](https://sioyek.info/) as PDF viewr

 2025-11-06 15:44
 looking into local LLMs
 installed `ollama`, `golama` and `LM studio`
-TODO set up photo management and tagging for my holiday pictures and snapshots TODO set up a document management (paperless?) removed `marketext`, as I use `nvim` exclusively now DONE also install whisperAI -- `vibe transcribe`, `whisper-gui` or `handy tts`? installed `vibe` downloading AI models
+TODO: set up photo management and tagging for my holiday pictures and snapshots
+TODO: set up a document management (paperless?) removed `marketext`, as I use `nvim` exclusively now DONE also install whisperAI -- `vibe transcribe`, `whisper-gui` or `handy tts`? installed `vibe` downloading AI models
-TODO AI TTS -- `chatterbox`, `tortoise tts`?
+TODO: AI TTS -- `chatterbox`, `tortoise tts`?

 2025-11-06 16:31
 change from `pip` to `uv`